When Amanda and Samantha applied for a marriage license at the

 Amanda And Samantha's Complaint Filed In The U.S. District Court For The Northern District Of West Virginia

 Amanda And Samantha's Story

-Watch AU Fellow Kelly Percival Explain Amanda And Samantha's Case:
+Watch AU Legal Fellow Kelly Percival Explain Amanda And Samantha's Case:

 Pictured Above: Amanda And Samantha, Plaintiffs In The Case.
 Download Image Here.